BlockchainCommons/Gordian/README.md

-# 🛠 The Gordian System
+# 🛠 Gordian Products & Technologies

 *(Previously known as Bitcoin Standup and FullyNoded-2)*